robur-coop/miragevpn-spec/openvpn.md

 The purpose of the control channel is to negotiate ephemeral keys, authenticate, and negotiation of other settings (timeouts, rekeying intervals, IP addresses, ..) of the tunnel.
-The control channel can be authenticated and encrypted using several mechanisms described below.
+The control channel can be *further* authenticated and encrypted using several mechanisms described below.
 Initially, a TLS connection is established over the control channel, and then parameters are negotiated.
-The authentication can be via X.509 client certificates (as part of the TLS handshake) or username and password (once the TLS session is established).
+The client authentication can be via X.509 client certificates (as part of the TLS handshake) or username and password (once the TLS session is established).
+The server is always authenticated via an X.509 server certificate.

 ### Authentication and encryption of the control channel